bayramcicek/bayramcicek.github.io/_posts/2021-08-23-final-report-gsoc.markdown

 - total bugs : 8
 - fixed : 5
 - WIP : 1
-- worked on but couldn't fixed : 2
+- worked on but couldn't fix : 2

-I learned lots of things even from the bugs that I couldn't fixed.
+I learned lots of things even from the bugs that I couldn't fix.
 At least, I informed the LibreOffice community about my research and shared the code pointers by commenting on the bug page.
 Therefore, someone who will work on the bugs that I commented, can easily see the code pointers and my works on it.

 <p align="center">
     ***